project-fifo/docs/technical/api/users.rst

-   :>json array permissions: list of permissions this user has :>json object keys: SSH public keys registered for this user :>json array yubikeys: YubiKey Id's for this user :>json object metadata: metadata assosiated with the user
+   :>json array permissions: list of permissions this user has :>json object keys: SSH public keys registered for this user :>json array yubikeys: YubiKey Id's for this user :>json object metadata: metadata associated with the user

 .. http:put:: /users/(uuid:user)